madeittowork/DevPlan/DevLog/OctoberLog.md

 - First ever small project made with HTML & CSS: learned as I went
 - VSC set up in a way im happy with!
 - I understand the filetypes now in VSC
+- Added notes of what I learnd INTO the code I did and sent to GH

 #### Concerns